Do you want to display the estimated time it takes to read your WordPress blog posts?

 At the top, the plugin lets you choose whether to show the read time on blog posts, your home page, and your archive pages.

-When you’ve made the changes, don’t forget to click the ‘Save’ button.
+When you have made the changes, don’t forget to click the ‘Save’ button.

 After that, you can go to the ‘Progress Bar’ tab and edit the settings.
-There are options to select the position of the bar or completely disable it from your WordPress website.
+You will see options to select the position of the bar (top or bottom of the page) or completely disable it from your WordPress site.

 We hope this article helped you learn how to display estimated post reading time in your WordPress posts.
-You may also want to see our list of must have WordPress plugins for your website.
+You may also want to see some other guides related to improving the reading experience in WordPress:

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.